ericiachan/devops-cicd/README.md

 <img src="images/devops-cicd-bot.png" width="400">
 <br>
 <br>
-## Part V: Google Cloud Run Deployment Workflow
+## Part IV: Google Cloud Run Deployment Workflow
 For this workflow, the primary steps are:
 1. Enable Google Cloud Run and Cloud Build API.
 2. Configure Google Authentication (credentials are necessary for a successful deployment).